 Campbell Fresh segment (13%) includes Bolthouse Farms fresh carrots, carrot ingredients, refrigerated beverages and refrigerated salad dressings, Garden Fresh Gourmet salsa, hummus, dips and tortilla chips, and the US refrigerated soup business.

-The New Jersey-based company operates more than 25 manufacturing facilities in the US and abroad.
-The US is Campbell's largest market, accounting for more than three-quarters of its sales in FY2016.
+The company operates more than 25 manufacturing facilities in the US and elsewhere.
+The US is Campbell's largest market, accounting for 81% of its sales in FY2016.
 Australia accounted for 7% of sales, while other countries contributed the rest.
 Campbell has executive offices in Norwalk, Connecticut; Bakersfield, Santa Monica, and Emeryville, California; East Brunswick, New Jersey; Toronto, Canada; Nørre Snede, Denmark; Selangor Darul Ehsan, Malaysia; and North Strathfield, Australia.

 Sales and Marketing